wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 tags: [integrations, dashboards]
 sidebar: doc_sidebar
 permalink: integrations_aws_metrics.html
-summary: Learn how to send AWS data to Wavefront.
+summary: Learn how to send AWS Metrics data to Wavefront.
 ---
 Amazon Web Services (AWS), is a collection of cloud-computing services that provide an on-demand computing platform.
 The Wavefronts Amazon Web Services integration allows you to ingest metrics directly from AWS.
 The Wavefront Amazon Web Services built-in integration is part of the setup, but the additional steps in this document are needed to complete and customize integration setup.